92 News

-92 News (also known as 92 News HD Plus (Channel 92) is a conservative Urdu language TV channel based in Lahore, Pakistan.
+92 News HD (also known as 92 News HD Plus (Channel 92)) is an Urdu language TV channel based in Lahore, Pakistan.
 Mian Muhammad Rasheed is the CEO of the channel.

 History

 The channel's name, 92, is to celebrate the 1992 Cricket World Cup won by Pakistan.
-The number 92 is also the telephone country calling code of Pakistan, which is another major reason behind the channel's name.
+The number 92 is also the country calling code of Pakistan, which is another major reason behind the channel's name.

+The network has a policy of not having any content that goes against Islam.

 92 News HD channel was launched in the year 2015.

 Network and coverage

 It is Pakistan's first HD television news channel.
 It has reporters in more than 300 cities of Pakistan (self proclaimed).

 The company is using Hologram Technology and state of the art technology with video library.
 The channel has coverage in Pakistan, United Kingdom, and European nations.

 Farooq Majeed is the director of News Department at 92 News channel.

 Roznama 92 Newspaper

 Roznama 92 is published by 92 News.